-The illustration below provides some guidance on where written consent is required before any ground disturbance.
-If you are unsure if your planned activity requires a locate request or written consent, please contact Enbridge.
+The illustration below provides some guidance on which activities within the prescribed area require written consent from us.
+If you are unsure if your planned activity requires a locate request or written consent, please contact Enbridge at crossingscanada@enbridge.com.